Arch-Angel-Agency-LLC/starcom-app/Initial_Nostr_Project_Setup.md

 Here’s an updated version of the instruction manual and the supplemental guide that includes details on connecting to a Decentralized Nostr MeshNet RelayNode for the RSS Feed Web Scraper Bot.

-# Initial Project Setup for Decentralized Nostr-based React Application with Bots
+# Advanced Project Setup for Decentralized Nostr-based React Application with Bots

 ## Table of Contents
 1. [Overview](#overview)